MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/browser-join.md

 #### Turn on browser join for an appointment type

 In Bookings, go to **Settings** > **Appointment types**, select an [appointment type](https://support.microsoft.com/office/create-an-appointment-type-810eac77-6a65-4dc8-964d-c00eadf43887), and then turn on **Allow attendees to join from a browser**.
-Doing this enables mobile browser join for all appointments of this type.
+Doing this enables browser join for all appointments of this type.

 :::image type="content" source="../media/mobile-browser-join-bookings-appointment-type.png" alt-text="Screenshot of the Allow attendees to join from a browser setting for appointment types in the Bookings app":::

-#### Turn on mobile browser join for an individual appointment
+#### Turn on browser join for an individual appointment

 In Bookings, select **New booking**, and then turn on **Allow attendees to join from a browser**.